 Step 2: Putting pieces together

 I’ll be honest with you.
-The hardest part of this project was the planning.
+The hardest part of making this pipe bookshelf was the planning!
 Make sure you really take the time to plan and do a little math to figure out your cuts.

 Once the pipe is cut it’s just a matter of putting the pieces together.
 I washed the pipe first but even then, I would still recommend wearing gloves if you don’t want to smell like pipe.